Retrial ordered for convicted Black man after judge said he ‘looks like a criminal’

 A Black man had his 10-year conviction vacated after an appellate court granted him the right to a new trial because the judge said he “looks like a criminal.”

-Leron Liggins was convicted on two drug charges in 2022, but a three-judge panel from the 6th U.S. Circuit Court of Appeals agreed Thursday that the judge’s comment violated Liggins’ right to due process.
+Leron Liggins, of Southfield, Michigan, was convicted on two drug charges in 2022, but a three-judge panel from the 6th U.S. Circuit Court of Appeals agreed Thursday that the judge’s comment violated Liggins’ right to due process.

 The comments came during a pre-trial hearing in 2020, in response to Liggins changing his attorney for the second time.